Sanghren/novaxcli/README.md

 ## NovaXCli

+WARNING - Pretty much work in progress, use at your own risk : x

 This small project aims to automate and ease the management of your NovaX planets.

 I can't say enough how annoying it is to manage 10+ planets by hands ...